Antoine-Villiere/JacQues/README.md

-# jacQues: Your Intelligent AI Assistant
+# jacQues: Your AI Assistant

 jacQues is a cutting-edge AI agent designed to revolutionize the way you interact with information and complete tasks.
 Developed as a solo project, jacQues aims to offers a seamless and intuitive experience for users across various domains.